ObjReponse/sqbinding/README.md

 Squirrel has no concept of structures, hashes, or namespaces, everything is replaced by tables.

-all global functions, variables and types are stored in the root table, in fact, when we declare **sqb::SQBinding sqb;** we create an SQBTable object.
+all global functions, variables and types are stored in the root table, in fact, when we declare **sqb::SQBinding sqb** we create an SQBTable object.

 ```cpp
 sqb::SQBinding sqb; // <- this is the SQBTable on the Squirrel root_table